 "The Economics of Climate Change: Cocktails and Conversation with William Nordhaus".
 University Club, Chicago, 16 April 2014.

-"Private Equity, Jobs, and Productivity".
-With John Haltiwanger, Ron Jarmin, Josh Lerner and Javier Miranda.
-NBER Working paper No. 19458, Forthcoming, American Economic Review, Revised April 2014.
+"Private Equity, Jobs, and Productivity," with John Haltiwanger, Ron Jarmin, Josh Lerner and Javier Miranda.
+NBER Working paper No. 19458, Forthcoming, American Economic Review, December 2014.
 Slides.
 Data and Program Files.

 Improving Productivity: Private, Social and Public Sector Perspectives, Delhi, India March 2014.Slides.